Two Change Agents in the Church: Al Mohler and Mark Dever

 This type of deception is called a “controlled opposition.”
 According to Barbara Aho, “In this deception, the perception is created that someone is out there fighting for conservative Christianity.
 This person gains the trust of Christians and then diverts their energy in another direction.
 Christians may think that someone is fighting their fight when, in fact, no conservative Christian agenda is being advanced.
 Because right wing front groups are created to deceive and to manipulate conservative Christianity, it's important that Christians look beyond the outward appearance of organizations that profess to be Christian in order to evaluate their true agenda; for it is the goal of change agents within pseudo-Christian organizations to synthesize Christians with the world.”

-Dr. Mohler is also a board member of “Focus on the Family.”
+Dr. Mohler is also the Vice Chairman of “Focus on the Family.”
 FOTF is a highly ecumenical organization led by the psychologist, James Dobson.
 FOTF is also a UN-NGO with special consultative status listed with the UN’s Economic and Social Council (ECOSOC).
 (One can see that FOTF is dedicated to the UN agenda by going to the UN-Geneva website at http://www.unog.ch/.)
 Therefore, Dr. Mohler holds leadership positions in at least 2 NGO’s that serve the UN’s anti-Christ, one-world agenda.
 But this hasn’t stopped John Macarthur from inviting him into his church and pulpit every year.
-“In 1989 Focus on the Family vice president Rolf Zettersten testified: ‘One of the striking first impressions I had when I came to Focus on the Family seven years ago was the diversity of denominations represented by my co-workers’ (Focus on the Family, December 1988).
+"In 1989 Focus on the Family vice president Rolf Zettersten testified: ‘One of the striking first impressions I had when I came to Focus on the Family seven years ago was the diversity of denominations represented by my co-workers’ (Focus on the Family, December 1988).
 He said: ‘I joined the Nazarenes, Presbyterians, Baptists, and Charismatics (& many other denominations) who had cast their theological distinctives aside in order to achieve a common objective—to help families.’”
 3. Diversity setting aside their differences to focus on a common issue is the synthesis phase of the dialectic process.
 To always be in this synthesis phase is “life-long learning.”
-Dr. Mohler has been Chairman of a Billy Graham Crusade.
+(See: Little Known Facts About Focus on the Family); (See: FOCUS ON THE FAMILY TIES TO THE THEOSOPHICAL SOCIETY) Dr. Mohler has been Chairman of a Billy Graham Crusade.
 According to David Cloud, “On May 3, 2001, the Baptist Press ran an article entitled “Hundreds of Southern Students Prepare for Graham Crusade.”
 R. Albert Mohler, Jr., President of Southern Seminary, served as the chairman of Graham's crusade.
 He told the Baptist Press, ‘Nothing else has brought together the kind of ethnic and racial and denominational inclusivity as is represented in this crusade; nothing in my experience and nothing in the recent history of Louisville has brought together such a group of committed Christians for one purpose.’”
 Dr. Mohler is talking about pastors coming together from diverse backgrounds and setting aside their differences for a common purpose.
 This is the synthesis phase of the dialectic process.
 (Click here to see a listing of some famous freemasons in Southern Baptist leadership.)

 I was told by the GCC staff that all questions directed to Dr. Mohler at the Pastors' Conference would be pre-screened.
 For a $325 admission fee, I wouldn't be allowed to ask a question of Dr. Mohler without it being approved.
 I know that John Macarthur and the GCC elders and pastors are aware of Dr. Mohler's UN connections (I have told them).
 They don't want his UN connections exposed.
 Why?
 Is it because the exposure would hinder John Macarthur's ecumenical objectives?